pinktaty/EpidemiologicLibrary/README.md

 - `EpidemiologicLibrary/ScrappingCode/src/obtain_data_pdf.py`: Program that allows using the workflow utilized during the project for data collection.
 - `EpidemiologicLibrary/ScrappingCode/src/ChatGPTAPI`: Folder containing the code that connects to the ChatGPT API; it is possible to use the file independently to connect to the API.
 - `EpidemiologicLibrary/ScrappingCode/src/GoogleSheetsAPI`: Folder containing the code that connects to the Google Sheets API; any file can be used independently by adding the 'credentials.json' API authentication document in the same file path that is being used.
-- `EpidemiologicLibrary/ScrappingCode/src/pdfplumberLibrary`: Folder containing the code that performs PDF scraping; it is possible to use the file independently to extract information from a PDF by creating a 'sources' folder within 'ScrappingCode' and adding that PDF file.
+- `EpidemiologicLibrary/ScrappingCode/src/pdfplumberLibrary`: Folder containing the code that performs PDF scraping; it is possible to use the file independently to extract information from a PDF by creating a 'sources' folder within 'ScrappingCode' and adding there the PDF file to scrap.

 ### Web Design